Wesleyan-Media-Project/google_ads_archive/README.md

 * `advertiser_stats` - "lifetime" total stats for advertisers.
 * `creative_stats` - "lifetime" total stats about the ads, one row per ad.

 Even though, officially, the political ads archive is updated once a week, the tables in the dataset are updated more frequently: for instance, the `creative_stats` table is updated several times a day.
-We take advantage of this fact and implemented a solution that is based in Google BigQuery and collects periodic snapshots of the "lifetime" tables: the `advertiser_stats` and `creative_stats`.
+We took advantage of this fact and implemented a solution that is based in Google BigQuery and collects periodic snapshots of the "lifetime" tables: the `advertiser_stats` and `creative_stats`.

 ## Data import through scheduled transfers

+BigQuery has a function known as "scheduled transfers" - the user can define a data import query and that query will run on a schedule.
+For technical details, please see this documentation [page](https://cloud.google.com/bigquery/docs/scheduling-queries)

+The